Introduction to Online Course Accessibility

 Joseph Feria-Galicia

 As the Accessibility Team Lead with Research Teaching and Learning at UC Berkeley, Joe promotes the creation of accessible instructional materials that provide access to online content for all users.
 He contextualizes this role within a civil rights lens impacting historically excluded communities.
-In his free time, Joe enjoys family time, mountain biking, walks and watching the NBA
+Joe enjoys family outings, long walks, mountain biking, and watching the NBA in his free time.

 Lucy Greco